-Description - A short description of the general information and features of your design and project.
+Description - General information about your design and project.
 The information entered appears in your Datasheet Report View.

-Preferred HDL type - Sets your HDL type: Verilog or VHDL; Libero-generated files (SmartDesigns, SmartGen cores, etc.) are created in your specified HDL type.
+Preferred HDL type - Sets your HDL type: Verilog or VHDL.
+Libero-generated files (SmartDesigns, SmartGen cores, etc.) are created in your specified HDL type.
 Libero SoC supports mixed-HDL designs.

-Enable Block Creation - Enables you to build blocks for your design; these blocks can be assembled in other designs, and may have already completed Layout and been optimized for timing and power performance for a specific Microsemi device.
-Once optimized the same block (or blocks) can be used in multiple designs.
+Enable Block Creation - Enables you to build blocks for your design.
+These blocks can be assembled in other designs, and may have already completed Layout and been optimized for timing and power performance for a specific Microsemi device.
+Once optimized, the same block or blocks can be used in multiple designs.

-When you are done, click the Next button to proceed to the next page.
+When you are finished, click Next to proceed to the next page.